edwin/infinispan-grafana-dashboard/readme.md

 ![images2](images/grafana-ispn2.png)

 ## Troubleshooting
-It is necessary to replace `prometheus datasource` uid which is hardcoded in the json file, with your own `datasource` uid in order to make this Dashboard works.
+It is necessary to replace all occurances of `prometheus datasource` uid which is hardcoded in the json file, with your own `datasource` uid in order to make this Dashboard works.
 ```json
 "datasource": {
         "type": "prometheus",